mkelp/mkelp.github.io/research.md

 capture air pollution variability.
 We find that the mrDMD algorithm identifies a large number of high-priority sensor locations in the western United States, but a significantly lower density of sensors than expected along the eastern coast, where a large number of EPA PM<sub>2.5</sub> monitors currently reside.
-Specifically, 69% of mrDMD optimized sensor locations are west of St. Louis, MO, compared to only 48% for the current EPA network.
 We identify gaps in the current EPA monitoring network and recommend adding sensors in the San Joaquin Valley in California, northern California, and the Pacific Northwest (Idaho and eastern Washington and Oregon).
 We find that such a distribution of air quality sensors could better monitor smoke pollution from wildfires in the West.
 We plan to apply our model framework to urban areas to achieve more equitable placement of PM<sub>2.5</sub> monitors.

-*Publications**: in-prep
+**Publications**: in-prep

 # **Past Projects**